3. Build an MCP Server¶

 SymPy's sympify() calls Python's eval() internally -- arbitrary code

 execution.
-The whitelist namespace restricts parsing to mathematical
+The allowlist namespace restricts parsing to mathematical

 functions only.
 Critical for any MCP server accepting user-supplied